fonfalleh/playin/Plan.md

 Did small sample with jte rendering input param (docs outdated/scattered around, but now it works) TODO what is jte-classes in parent root?
 Do they get generated each build?

+# 2026-06-28~

+Progress!
+No more need for javascript needed.
+Working on docker setup.
+Having a little problem getting musescore to run in alpine.
+Perhaps try different approach?
+Seems like mostly distributed through appimage for deb and yum.
+Maybe an arch-based container?